Skip to main content

 • Less clean-up: The air fryer is much easier to clean than a cast iron pan, in my opinion!
 Bonus points if you have an air fryer liner to catch all the drippings - cleanup will be super fast then!

 • Super juicy steak: Yep, as you can see from the photos, this sirloin steak sure is juicy!
-We got it to a fantastic mid-rare here, and I guarantee if you follow these steps, you’ll get an incredibly juicy steak in your air fryer!
+We got it to a fantastic medium-rare here, and I guarantee if you follow these steps, you’ll get an incredibly juicy steak in your air fryer!

 Ingredients for Air Fryer Steak